Beach Day | MFA Lookdev Thesis

 Concept Art

-I used a character rig that I already owned: the Dana Rig by Gabriel Salas.
-Using a rig let me pose the character in unique positions in each shot without having to worry about the rigging myself.
-I wanted to customize the character for my project, so I decided to give the character a bubble braid hairstyle as an xGen challenge for myself.
+To make the character, I decided to use a character rig that I already owned: the Dana Rig by Gabriel Salas.
+Using a rigged character would let me pose the character in unique positions in each shot, without me having to do any rigging myself.
+With the basic workflow decided, I went ahead and took a viewport render of Dana into a painting program (CSP) to paint a customized character design.

 Character Lookdev